 2. Offer live chat

-Live chat applications on websites provide fast means to communicate with customer’s service representatives and get customer challenges resolved.
+Live chat applications on websites provide a quick means of communication with customer service representatives and a way to resolve customers’ challenges.

-There are too many reasons and benefits to offer a live chat service on your eCommerce website.
-It’s hard to drive traffic to your e-commerce site and making your customers stay is even more important.
-According to Econsultancy, live chat is preferred for customer service.
+There are many reasons you can benefit from offering a live chat service on your ecommerce website.
+Not least the fact that customers love it.
+According to Econsultancy, live chat is the preferred method for customer service.

-If you’re already providing live chat on your e-commerce site, always check your chat history periodically to know how effective your conversations with customers have been.
+If you’re already providing live chat on your ecommerce site, check your chat history periodically to see how effective your conversations with customers have been.

 4. Personalize your email campaigns

-No wonder Dale Carnegie Boston said, your name is the sweetest sound.
-Definitely, you’ll feel happy.
-A recent study has also shown that 94% of businesses agree that personalization is critical to their success, yet many eCommerce websites still send this type of emails:
+A study has shown that 94% of businesses agree that personalization is critical to their success, yet many ecommerce websites still send this type of email:

 5. Forecast inventory need

-Forecasting inventory needs in advance helps you fulfill customer demands on time.
+Forecasting your inventory needs in advance helps fulfill customer demands on time.

-- Calculate Re-ordering point - How much to order and when to order.
+- Calculate your reordering point - how much to order and when.

-If you know you reorder point you can plan your purchases in advance and make sure that you have the right amount inventory on time.
+If you know you reorder point, you can plan your purchases in advance and make sure you have the right amount of inventory at the right time.

-Reorder Point = (Lead Time + Safety level Stock + Basic Stock) * Unit
+Reorder point = (Lead Time + Safety Level Stock + Basic Stock) * Unit Sales

-BASIC STOCK: The number of days’ worth of inventory you normally keep on hand.
+BASIC STOCK: The number of days’ worth of inventory you normally keep to hand.